MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/xamarin.md

 Before you begin, make sure that the following prerequisites are met:

 * Your project is set up in Visual Studio 2017 or Visual Studio for Mac.
-* You are targeting devices running iOS 9.0 or later or Android 5.0 (API level 21) or later.
+* You're targeting devices running iOS 9.0 or later or Android 5.0 (API level 21) or later.
-* You are not using any other SDK that provides Crash Reporting functionality.
+* You're not using any other SDK that provides Crash Reporting functionality.

 The App Center SDK for Xamarin supports the following platforms: